 About fourteen tribes such as the Areweté, the Kayapo and Arara live in the Xingu community.
 About 25,000 people in total live in the basin.
 In 1961, the 26,000km2 Xingu National Park was created by the Brazilian government and became the pioneering indigenous National Park in the South American region.
-Aside being the first recognized Indian Territory in Brazil, the park is the second largest in the country after the Jau Park.
+Aside from being the first recognized Indian Territory in Brazil, the park is the second largest in the country after Jau Park.

-According to the Rainforest Action Network, parks like that of the Xingu make up for about 20% of the Brazilian Amazon, and 70% of its protected areas.
+According to the Rainforest Action Network, parks like that of the Xingu make up about 20% of the Brazilian Amazon, and 70% of its protected areas.
 These groups reportedly defend the region from deforestation with weapons, ensuring the preservation of plant and animal life.
 In recent times, however, this has proved futile.

 Cultural traits of the Xingu people

 Their diets compose of manioc, birds and fish.
 Only fish with scales are eaten, and only about three species of birds are consumed (curassow, guan and Jacobins).
 Per Dr Dran James on Xingu Indians, these groups take advantage of the bountiful wild fruits in the rainforest and determine what is edible by observing what the monkeys eat.

 Longhouses feature prominently in Xingu communities.
 These are spacious ‘huts’ with two doors on opposite sides and straw for roofs.
 There are no windows, meaning that light and ventilation come in and occur through the doors.
 According to Paul Guinness, one longhouse is big enough to take in a passenger jet.
 They take about six months to build and accommodate about forty people.